-To gain a comprehensive view of how the future labor market prospects of unemployed workers in Germany are affected by taking up a job in the THS industry, we employ a set of four different outcomes measures $(Y{jt}^{(u)})$, described in Table 3 below.
-These respectively forty-eight monthly post-treatment probabilities of regular employment (non-THS employment), THS employment, any type of employment (regular or THS), and unemployment allow us to study the dynamics of the effects that taking up THS employment exerts on the individual likelihoods of observing these states over time.
+To gain a comprehensive view of how the future labor market prospects of unemployed workers in Germany are affected by taking up a job in the THS industry, we employ a set of four different outcomes measures ($Y{ji}^{(u)}$), described in table 10.3.
+These (respectively) forty-eight monthly post-treatment probabilities of regular employment (non-THS employment), THS employment, any type of employment (regular or THS), and unemployment allow us to study the dynamics of the effects that taking up THS employment exert on the individual likelihoods of observing these states over time.